Remember Me, Refine Me: A Dynamic Procedural Memory Framework for Experience-Driven Agent Evolution: Experimental Details

 When a new task is received, $\text{LLM}_{execute}$ retrieves relevant experiences $\mathcal{E}_{r}$ by matching the current task’s query $q_{new}$ against the usage scenario field $w$ of stored experiences:

 Here, $sim_{cos}$ stands for the computation of cosine similarity between embeddings.
 In our experiments, past experiences are indexed using vector representations of the usage scenario field $\phi(w)$, obtained from Qwen3-Embedding model $\phi(\cdot)$.
+Our selected vector database is Elasticsearch.

 In Section~\ref{sec:ablation}, we also explore more indexing strategies for experience storage.
 The example in Figure~\ref{fig:indexing_example} illustrates the differences among these retrieval keys.